 - Options abound for beer lovers: the 2022 edition of Nita Beer Company’s Craft Holiday Beer Calendar contains 24 (surprise) cans from 22 Ontario breweries; dozens of breweries across the region sell cool swag (and delicious beer); and Brew Donkey’s fun brewery tours and virtual experiences are basically fun adult field trips.

-- Ottawa-area distilleries make smooth spirits (as well as hand sanitizer).
-Get some quality gin, vodka, rum, whiskey and more at North of 7 Distillery, Dunrobin Distilleries Artisanal Canadian Spirits & Bitters, Dairy Distillery, and Artist in Residence Distillerie.
+- Ottawa-area distilleries make smooth spirits.
+Get some quality gin, vodka, rum, whiskey and more at North of 7 Distillery, Ogham Craft Spirits, Dunrobin Distilleries, Dairy Distillery, and Artist in Residence Distillerie.

-- Local spirits need local mixes to make perfect drinks!
-Local Split Tree Cocktail Co. produces all-natural cordials with flavours like raspberry mint and ginger vanilla.
-Their gift set of 4 makes a great gift!
+- Get local mixes to make perfect drinks!
+Split Tree Cocktail Co. produces all-natural cordials with flavours like raspberry mint and ginger vanilla.
+Their gift sets make a great gift!

 Outdoors, wellness and adventure

-- People who love winter activities will love a season pass for cross-country skiing, snowshoeing or even fat-biking in Gatineau Park.
+- Fans of winter activities will love a season pass for cross-country skiing, snowshoeing or even fat-biking in Gatineau Park.
 You can also reserve accommodations in the park.

-- Downhill lovers would appreciate a day or season’s pass to one of the downhill skiing and snowboarding resorts around the city including Camp Fortune and Mont Cascades.
+- Downhill lovers would appreciate a day or season’s pass to one of the downhill skiing and snowboarding resorts around the city including Camp Fortune, Mont Cascades and Calabogie Peaks.

 - Give the gift of a flight over the city in a small Cessna airplane with Santa as your pilot.
-These family-friendly tours offered by Ottawa Biplane Adventures fit up to 3 passengers and departs from the Canada Aviation and Space Museum.
+These family-friendly tours offered by Ottawa Biplane Adventures fit up to 3 passengers and depart from the Canada Aviation and Space Museum.

-- Plan a relaxing spa outing at businesses like Nordik Spa-Nature near Gatineau Park, Holtz Spa, Au Naturel Spa at the Brookstreet hotel, or Renu Spa.
+- Plan a pampering outing at relaxing oases such as Nordik Spa-Nature and Kōena Spa near Gatineau Park, as well as Holtz Spa, Au Naturel Spa at the Brookstreet hotel, or Renu Spa.

 Culture and leisure

 - The ultimate gift for museum lovers is an annual membership.
-Choose from the seven national museums in Ottawa, in addition to the many other attractions like the Bytown Museum and the Diefenbunker.
-Or purchase some nice products from the museum boutiques.
+Choose from the seven national museums in Ottawa, in addition to the many other attractions like the Bytown Museum and the Diefenbunker: Canada’s Cold War Museum.
+Museum boutiques also offer unique gift options.